Linear algebra and group theory: 11d. Further results

+Now observe that the permutations contributing to $m_f$ are obtained by choosing $f$ points in the set $\{1,\ldots ,s\}$, then by permuting the remaining $N-f$ points in $\{1,\ldots ,n\}$ in such a way that there is no fixed point in $\{1,\ldots,s\}$.
 But these latter permutations are counted as follows: we start with all permutations, we substract those having one fixed point, we add those having two fixed points, and so on.
-We obtain in this way the following formula:
+We obtain in this way:

 We can proceed as follows, by using the new index $p=f+k$:

 Here $*$ is convolution of real measures, and the assertion follows. \end{proof}